 - Click on “Consumer Tools” then “Ask CFPB”

-- Scroll down to and click on the question: “How can I verify whether or not a debt collector is legitimate?”
+- Look for the “Narrow your results” box and type in: “How can I verify whether or not a debt collector is legitimate?”

 If you are ever not sure who you are talking to or if someone is asking you for financial information over the phone, you may want to check out that they are who they say they are.